ArthTechnologies/ocelot/README.md

 ## How to run a dev server

-- Make sure you install the pagackes by running `npm i`
+- Make sure you install the packages by running `npm i`
 - To run a dev server, enter the command `npm run dev`
 - If you need to mimic a production environment for something like working with Service Workers, enter `npm run preview` instead.